Most Active Stories

 KAHN: Most of the players on the Kings team are young and most have signed on for multiyear contracts.
 That has L.A. fans already talking about a repeat next year.

 Carrie Kahn, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.